 Winter Term 2021 – Monday 24th May to Sunday 15th August

 Spring Term 2021 – Monday 13th September to Sunday 5th December

 Once enrolled, you join a group of diverse people from differing backgrounds and with (often) diverse points of view.
-A facilitator sits at the front of the group and reads from the material, which is themed and progressive.
+A facilitator sits at the front of the group and presents the material, which is themed and progressive.
 The group discusses the concepts put forward in the spirit of mutual respect.

 “It’s often a rare event to have a discussion with only one person speaking at any one time.
 People were respectful.
 They would wait for the other person and listen to what they had to say rather interjecting or imposing” Reg – Student.